progressive-instruments/phrasa-docs/docs/getting_started.md

 sections.1 beat
 ```

-In lines 3-6, we divide the piece into 4 musical sections, each contains an event to be sent to the instrument`jupiter-8` with the property `note`.
+In lines 3-6, we divide the piece into 4 musical sections, each contains an event to be sent to the instrument `jupiter-8` with the property `note`.
 Here is an illustration of the piece sections:
 ![](img/phrasing.png)

-A 'section' is a fixed time frame where events can occur.
+A 'section' is basically a fixed time frame where events can occur.
 As we'll see later, each section can be divided into more inner sections, allowing us to create an hierarchical musical structure.

-The final expression `sections.1 beat` defines the first section as the beat length of the piece (see the picture above).
-It means that the tempo (in this case 135 beats per minute) will be relative to the duration of the first section.
+The final expression `sections.1 beat` defines the first section as the beat length of the piece (as you can see in the picture above).
+It means that the tempo (in this case 240 beats per minute) will be relative to the duration of the first section.

-To make our code a bit less repetitive we can use the mighty selector symbol - `#`:
+We can make our code a bit less repetitive by using the holy mighty <span style="color:green">Selector</span> symbol - `#`:

 ``` phrasa linenums="1"
 instrument jupiter-8